 There are many important blood vessels and nerves within the neck and therefore the surgeon will take great care to try and avoid damage to any of these structures.

 If one of the motor nerves (movement nerves) is damaged, this may lead to some weakness in the area supplied by this nerve.
 Nerves that may be affected by this are as follows:-

 • A branch of the facial nerve, causing some weakness at the corner of the mouth.

 • The accessory nerve, causing some weakness and stiffness of the shoulder on that side.

 • Damage or injury to other motor nerves is extremely uncommon.
 Concerns about these risks should always be discussed with your surgeon prior to the operation.

 What to expect after the procedure.

-Normally, after the operation, if it has been done with local anaesthetic, you should feel fairly normal with only an area of numbness where the local anaesthetic has been injected.
+Normally, after the operation, if it has been done with a local anaesthetic, you should feel fairly normal with only an area of numbness where the local anaesthetic has been injected.
 As this wears off, you may feel some discomfort, which should respond to simple painkillers (Paracetamol or simple anti-inflammatories).

 Over the next few days, there may be a little bruising and swelling around the wound.